longqh3/RNA-SSNV/README.rst

 .. code:: sh

-    # dry run to see if the mutation calling pipeline works properly
+    # make sure to conduct dry running to see if the mutation calling pipeline will work as expected
     snakemake --cores {num_of_cores} \
     -ns rules/RNA-Somatic-tsv-Snakefile.smk \
     --configfile configs/project_RNA_Somatic_config.yaml